HeiLaut/resonance_pendulum/README.md

-I'd like to have an easy to use resonance experiment for my physics class.
-The "Pohlsches Rad" (https://de.wikipedia.org/wiki/Pohlsches_Rad) was to expemsive for this purpose.
-So I made my own one, heavyly inspired by the original and **mostly 3d printed**.
+I would like to have an easy-to-use resonance experiment for my physics class.
+The Pohl’s wheel was too expensive for this purpose, so I built my own version, heavily inspired by the original and mostly 3D-printed.

-they have in common:
+They have the following features in common:

-  - rotation pendulum
+- a rotational pendulum

-  - electric motor excitation source
+- an electric motor as the excitation source

-difference:
+Differences:

- - no eddy current break
+- no eddy-current brake

- - plastic spring
+- a plastic spring

- - ball bearings for friction reduction
+- ball bearings to reduce friction

- - damped from the beginning
+- damping present from the beginning